cscw2015/maverick/Final Report/final_report.md

 ### Our Methodology

+Before conducting our research, we sought information on what previous research in the field of CSCW had been conducted on government organizations.
+If previous research had provided insights on what technologies or software suites were preferable to governments, this would be valuable information to bring to the city of Victoria.
+We found three sources of previous work that helped to shape the methodology used for this project.
+The end results of two of these works, **Cuparla** and **E-government**, were not as relevant to our research (given their age and the rate at which the computing industry has evolved over the past 20 years), but the methods these studies employed helped to refine ours.
+In the **open source** study, both the methodology used to evaluate the success of adopting open source software and the results are relevant to our study, as open source software is a cost-effective alternative that, depending on the tools currently used, contains similar functionality to its proprietary counterparts.

 For our research, we collected data from two main sources.
 Our primary method of data collection was through interviews with city councillors, with our secondary method being observance of public city meetings.
 We chose these two methods of data collection for a few reasons, with the primary reason being that our research questions involve assessing the quality of communication and document sharing that city councillors currently have access to.
 Talking directly to these city councillors was the most effective way of assessing this information.
 Our secondary form of data collection allows us to observe the city's methods of sharing documents with the public and their use of technology to moderate and augment their communications between the city and the public.
 It also serves as a form of risk mitigation, in case we were unable to conduct all of our planned interviews.
 Alongside these reasons, we chose these methods because they have been shown to be effective in previous studies of a similar form.
 Poole notes that group observation and asking questions of individual members are the two best ways to obtain information on group dynamics, and he specifically recommends in-depth interviews in order to "obtain symbols that members naturally use to describe their behaviour" [17].

 We conducted six semi-structured 30-minute interview sessions in total.
 The council members that we interviewed were decided primarily on availability, as the time available for this research was limited.
 Three interviews were conducted with city council members of Victoria, with one interview from the IT manager of the city of Victoria and one interview with a citizen that continually involves themselves with city council operations.
 To provide control data for other local municipalities, we also interviewed a member of the Sooke city council.